wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ![](./load_test_0.png)

 #### Key Observations
-- Queue grows faster than queries can execute, which has a big effect on p95 and p99
+- The databricks queue grows faster than queries can execute, which has a big effect on p95 and p99
 - Slower queries experience a greater performance degradation under load compared to faster queries, which are less impacted

 ---

 ### Load Test #1
-*Increasing the number of max scaling clusters to 10*
+*Same configuration as baseline but loading it with 150 concurrent users and increasing the number of max scaling clusters to 10*

 #### Configuration
 - **Users**: 150 users